-- It is recommended that write-in candidates hand out palm cards with their name clearly visible and ask the voter to copy the candidate name onto the paper ballot on the line provided for write-in candidates for that race.
+It is recommended that write-in candidates hand out palm cards with their name clearly visible and ask the voter to write the candidate name onto the paper ballot on the line provided for write-in candidates for that race.

-- All candidates, including write-in candidates, must abide by the Campaign Expenditure Act.
+All candidates, including write-in candidates, must abide by campaign finance laws.

-- The letter needs to be addressed to Voter Services, signed by the candidate and notarized.
-Voter Services needs to receive the original, notarized copy filed no later than 4:30 pm the Friday after the election.
-It can be mailed or hand delivered.
-Either way, it needs to physically received (not post marked) in our office by that Friday before 4:30pm.
+The letter needs to be addressed to Voter Services, signed by the candidate and notarized.
+Voter Services should receive the notarized letter by 9:00AM the Monday after the election.